denoland/dnt/README.md

 });
 ```

-### Type checking both ESM and CJS output
+### Type checking both ESM and script output

 By default, only the ESM output will be type checked for performance reasons.
-If
-performance is not an issue for you, then it's recommended to type check both
+That said, it's recommended to type check both the ESM and the script (CJS/UMD)
-the ESM and CJS output by setting `typeCheck` to `"both"`:
+output by setting `typeCheck` to `"both"`:

 ```ts
 await build({